-In this tutorial we will show you how to install KDE Plasma on Ubuntu 18.04 LTS.
-For those of you who didn’t know, For those of you who didn’t know, KDE is a well-known desktop environment for the Unix-Like systems designed for users who wants to have a nice desktop environment for their machines, It is one of the most used desktop interfaces out there.
+In this tutorial, we will show you how to install KDE Plasma on Ubuntu 18.04 LTS.
+For those of you who didn’t know, KDE is a well-known desktop environment for Unix-like systems designed for users who wants to have a nice desktop environment for their machines, It is one of the most used desktop interfaces out there.

 Install KDE Plasma on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 The Tasksel CLI tool for Ubuntu helps you in installing multiple related packages as a collective task.
 Ubuntu 18.04 does not have this utility installed by default.
 Please use the following command as

 sudo in order to install it on your system as we will later be using it to install Kubuntu Desktop:

 Now uses Tasksel to install all of KDE Plasma’s dependencies on Ubuntu: